Bnorval/SQL_Project_Data_Job_Analysis/README.md

 | Tableau   | 3,745         |
 | Power BI  | 2,609         |

-*Table showcasing the results of the top 5 skills query.*
+*Table showcasing the top 5 demanded skills.*
 <br>

 Looking at the results of this query, there is some pattern changes when considering all pay ranges.
 SQL, Excel, Python, and Tableau remain in the top 5.
 However, Power BI has replaced R as one of the top skills.
 Excel also has taken 2nd place, surpassing Python in this ranking.
 R is also now missing from the top 5.
 This showcases that while R is not as in demand, it can lead to a higher paying job.
-The key takeaway is that there is a need for a split set of skills:
+The key takeaway is that there is a need for a split set of skills which is reinforiced by the previous query:
-- SQL for database management
+- SQL for database management.
-- Excel for data analysis
+- Excel for data analysis and visualizations.
 - Python for statistical analyses.
 - Tableau or Power BI as a data visualization tool.